electroneum/electroneum-ledger-app/tests/plan.md

 Client setup
 ------------

-Download client CLI from getmonero.org
+Download client CLI from getelectroneum.org

 Unzip the content in a directory of your choice.

 Open a Terminal and jump in this directory.

-You should have a directory named monero-v0.x.y.z, eg: `monero-v0.14.0.2`
+You should have a directory named electroneum-v0.x.y.z, eg: `electroneum-v0.14.0.2`

 you can set a variable to that version:

-    >: MONERO=./monero-v0.14.0.2/monero-wallet-cli
+    >: electroneum=./electroneum-v0.14.0.2/electroneum-wallet-cli

 Create two wallets
 ------------------

-Launch the ledger Monero appocation the device.
+Launch the ledger electroneum appocation the device.
 In `settings->Change Network`, select `stagenet` or `mainnet` depending the network you are on.

 Create a ledger wallet,  in a shell type:

     >:  mkdir -p wallets/device

-    >: ${MONERO} \
+    >: ${electroneum} \
         ${DAEMON} \
         ${LOGIN} \
         --log-level 4 \